Associate Professor of the Practice of Administrative Sciences

 PhD, MS, BS, Dresden University of Technology

 Dr. Zlatev is an experienced educator and entrepreneur, with an extensive background in industrial engineering and corporate management.
 He focuses on marketing research and competitive analysis based on specific industries and market segments, companies, and technologies.
 Zlatev’s interests include applications of system dynamics in areas such as decision management, performance management, process management, and international marketing; and researching and managing complex high-technology initiatives that involve international cooperation, intellectual property rights, and technology transfer.
 In addition to his work in developing and delivering professional education programs, he serves as project leader in a European Union-financed initiative on the design, management, and implementation of educational programs and consulting projects as they relate to best-business theories and practices in the management of international tourism companies and destinations.
-Zlatev is a member of the editorial board of the International Journal of Business Competition and Growth (InderScience Publishers, UK) and is guest editor of the journal’s special issue on “Applied Business Analytics—Opportunities and Challenges Ahead” (2015).
+Zlatev is a member of the editorial board of the International Journal of Business Competition and Growth (InderScience Publishers, UK).

 - Designing, analyzing, and implementing import-export strategies of businesses with the help of system dynamics

 - System dynamics methodology and implementations for integrating project management, program management, process management, and performance management

 - Applications of system dynamics for innovative teaching of academic courses in management and marketing